mongo-flink/mongo-flink.github.io/index.md

 # MongoFlink
 MongoFlink is a connector between MongoDB and Apache Flink.
+MongoFlink supports DataStream API and Table/SQL API.
 It acts as a Flink sink (and an experimental Flink source), and provides transaction mode(which ensures exactly-once semantics) for MongoDB 4.2 above, and non-transaction mode for MongoDB 3.0 above.

 MongoFlink is in its early phase, and any use, feedback or contribution is welcome!